linzexinmasterchief/spaceSimulator/README.md

 #### version 0.0.2 alpha build2 2017/04/29
 the project is nearly finished, now you can input negative mass and see what will happen!
 #### version 0.0.2 alpha build1 2017/04/11
-fixed the NaN bug
+fixed the NaN bug.
 ### ```version 0.0.1 beta 2017/04/09```
 `add the gravity system, now you can set the mass and velocity!`
 #### version 0.0.1 alpha build3 2017/04/08
-fixed a few bugs, added the proto-acceleration system
+fixed a few bugs, added the proto-acceleration system.
 #### version 0.0.1 alpha build2 2017/04/05
 made some impressive progress on code deploying, separating the code into different files makes code easier to manage.
 #### version 0.0.1 alpha build1 2017/04/01